European turtle dove: Status

 Turtle dove populations are in rapid decline across Europe and this species has a red-listed global conservation status.
-In the United Kingdom its numbers have declined by 93% since 1994 and across Europe numbers fell by 78% during the 1980–2013 period.
+In the United Kingdom its numbers have declined by 93% since 1994, and across Europe numbers fell by 78% during the 1980–2013 period.

-Environmentalist groups have attributed the decline of turtle doves in Europe to two main factors: changes in farming practices which have led to a decrease in the availability of weed seeds and shoots mean that the weed seeds and shoots, especially fumitory, on which the birds feed; and the shooting of birds in Mediterranean countries.
+Environmentalist groups have attributed the decline of turtle doves in Europe to two main factors: changes in farming practices which have led to a decrease in the availability of weed seeds and shoots, especially fumitory, on which the birds feed; and the shooting of birds in Mediterranean countries.
 According to a 2001 study cited by the European Commission, between two and four million turtle doves are shot annually in Malta, Cyprus, France, Italy, Spain and Greece.
 Environmentalists have described spring hunting in Malta as particularly problematic as it is the only country with an EU derogation to shoot birds during their spring migration to breeding grounds.

 According to a 2007 study by the European Commission, four currently identifiable potential threats to the turtle dove are (1) habitat loss/modification (medium to low impact), (2) droughts and climate change (mostly unknown but likely low impact), (3) hunting (partly unknown but overall medium impact), and (4) competition with the collared dove (unknown impact).
 The British Trust for Ornithology has also highlighted Trichomonosis parasites as a threat to the turtle dove.

 In 2021, the European Commission recommended a temporary hunting ban, which was enforced in the western Mediterranean countries of France, Spain and Portugal.
 This resulted in the species starting to undergo population recovery: in summer 2024, the western European breeding population increased by 25%, indicating that hunting was indeed a major contributor to the initial decline.

 Populations in central and eastern European breeding grounds, however, have continued to decline as hunting continued in these areas, albeit on a smaller scale.

 This recommendation was lifted in April 2025 over the western flyway, with restrictions on the number of birds allowed to be taken, as the agreed conditions required to resume hunting had been met.